Kolawole-Ikeoluwa-Joshua/TicketZen/documentation/10-payment-services.md

 - order:created: Payments service needs to know there is a new order that a user might submit a payment for
 - order:cancelled: Payments should know that any incoming payments for this order should be rejected
   Emitting:
-- charge:created: Orders service needs to know that an order has been paid for
+- payment:created: Orders service needs to know that an order has been paid for

 ## Initial setup: